DoctorLogicProduct/dltest/landing-pages/seo-101-for-doctors-doctorlogic-ebook.md

   bg_img: "/uploads/001-iPad-portrait (1)-3.jpg"
   headline: Diagnose Your DSO with a Digital Marketing Analysis
   text: " Are you interested in generating more business for your DSO?
 Get started
-    with a Free Competitive Analysis of your digital marketing presence.
-Visit us at Table #53 at the 2020 ADSO Summit.  "
+    with a Free Competitive Analysis of your digital marketing presence. \nVisit us at Table #53 at the 2020 ADSO Summit.  "
   tagline: []
   btn: []